 Take a side trip to visit a feat of engineering unparalleled in its time.
 Built a hundred years ago to provide much needed irrigation water, the centipede like structure cradles a concrete sling that spans a 3.2 km (almost 2 mi) long valley.
 Interpretive guides offer site tours throughout the summer.
 Find it 8 km (5 mi) southeast of the city of Brooks, off the Trans-Canada Hwy (Hwy 1) close to Tillebrook Provincial Park.

 If the Royal Tyrrell Field Station is the child, then you have to come home to papa with a visit to the renowned Royal Tyrrell Museum in Drumheller, 100 km (62 mi) “upstream.”
-You can easily spend a whole day exploring this magnificent facility.
+You can easily spend a whole day exploring this magnificent facility, which houses the most extensive collection of cretaceous fossils on the planet, including dozens of reconstructed skeletons.
+Now calling the museum home is a brand new species of horned dinosaur, Regaliceratops peterhewsi.
+Find him in the Fossils in Focus exhibit.